digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

+# Definition: Byte (2/2)

-Byte length can be used to determine the total number of values it can represent.
+__Byte length__ can be used to determine the total number of values it can represent.

-An 8-bit length number can represent up to 256 values.
+An 8-bit length byte like 00000111 can represent up to 256 values.

-Why 256?
-- Each bit represents 1 of 2 values (A base-2 system can only have two possible bit values: 1 or 0)
-- This byte has a length of 8 values.
-So, the total number of values can be determined by "raising" 2 possible bit values (1 or 0) to the power of an 8-bit byte length (2^8).
-This looks like:
+__We determine max value__ by "raising" 2 (possible bit values, 1 or 0) to the power of the byte length (8 bit), notated as 2^8.

 ```
 2 * 2 * 2 * 2 * 2 * 2 * 2 * 2